jbiason/blog/content/books/things-i-learnt/patterns-not-solutions/index.md

 date = 2019-06-25

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "design patterns"]
+tags = ["books", "things i learnt", "design patterns"]
 +++

 Most of the times I saw design patterns being applied, they were applied as a